|

 fear and offers the promise of hope.

-support circles: for those whose lives have been touched by cancer,
+Our Circles of Hope outreach program offer encouragement for those whose lives have been touched by cancer,

-moving through a time of bereavement. click
+Parkinson's disease, caregiving responsiblities , or who are moving through a time of bereavement. click

 here for more information.

-Penny Bear Friendship Club school program was created
+The Penny Bear Friendship Club school program was created

 to promote respect, kindness, and the importance of building meaningful